NVIDIA/cloud-native-docs/gpu-operator/security-considerations.rst

 +------------------------------------------------------------------+-----------------------------------------------------------------+

-The following comparison shows how specifying a resource request of ``nvidia.com/gpu: 0`` grants access to GPUs in the default configuration and how access is limited after reconfiguration.
+The following comparison shows how specifying a resource request of ``nvidia.com/gpu: 0`` grants access to GPUs in the default configuration and that access is limited after reconfiguration.

 +------------------------------------------------------------------+-----------------------------------------------------------------+
 | .. literalinclude:: ./manifests/input/k-run-cuda.txt                                                                               |